Sanjay-00/AutoCAM/README.md

 ## The Problem

-At Shriram Finance, credit analysts prepare a **CAM (Credit Appraisal Memo)** for every customer with exposure above ₹25 lakh.
+At NBFCs, credit analysts prepare a **CAM (Credit Appraisal Memo)** for every customer with exposure above ₹25 lakh.
 A critical section requires manually listing every active loan from the customer's CIBIL report  -  sanction amount, outstanding balance, EMI, overdue, DPD, and lender  -  formatted to a specific layout.

-For a customer with 3-4 loans this takes 10-15 minutes.
+For a customer with 5-15 loans this takes 10-15 minutes.
 For a customer with **50-100+ loan accounts**, it takes 30-60 minutes of careful copy-paste, done 6-7 times per month per branch.
 One transposition error in a balance figure can affect the credit decision.

 ## The Solution

 AutoCAM eliminates this entirely.
 Upload a CIBIL PDF → get a formatted, validated Excel file in under a minute.

 - Extracts all loan accounts automatically (active and closed)
-- Covers **CRIF High Mark Retail**, **CRIF Commercial ACE**, and **TransUnion CIBIL** formats
+- Covers **CRIF High Mark Retail**, **CRIF Commercial ACE**, and **TransUnion CIBIL** formats  -  PDF or raw HTML export
 - Reads **scanned / image-only** reports via OCR, not just digital PDFs
 - **Self-validates** every extraction against the report's own summary totals before delivering results
-- Falls back to Gemini LLM automatically when rule-based extraction doesn't reconcile  -  no user action needed
+- Falls back to Gemini automatically (text correction) on CRIF Retail, and optionally to Gemini **Vision** (full re-extraction + DPD enrichment) on scanned CRIF Commercial reports  -  no user action needed for the free path, one checkbox for the paid one
-- Outputs an Excel file in the exact format required for the CAM, with DPD colour coding
+- Outputs an Excel file in the exact format required for the CAM, with DPD gradient colour coding and a live SUMIF total

 ---